MariaEOcampo/MoviesAngular/README.md

 ## Backend

-Install JSON Server : npm install -g json-server
+Install JSON Server : npm install -g json-server.
-Put the attached db.json file in a new folder
+Put the attached db.json file in a new folder.
 Put the location of the db file in the console.
 Then run Start JSON Server : json-server --watch db.json